Country Spotlight: Zimbabwe

-Advancing Community-Level Action for Improving Maternal and Child Health/Prevention of Mother-to-Child Transmission of HIV (ACCLAIM) Program (Canadian International Development Agency: 2012-2016)
+Advancing Community-Level Action for Improving Maternal and Child Health/Prevention of Mother-to-Child Transmission of HIV (ACCLAIM) Program (Department of Foreign Affairs, Trade and Development Canada: 2012-2016)

 The goal of this project is to increase community demand for, uptake of, and retention in maternal and child health (MCH)/prevention of mother-to-child transmission of HIV (PMTCT) services to improve country progress toward elimination of pediatric HIV/AIDS.
 This will be achieved through the following objectives:

 - Improving key HIV, MCH, and gender-related health behaviors through the implementation of community-based interventions that target changes in community norms and attitudes, thereby increasing the number of pregnant women accessing and completing the sequence of PMTCT services;

 - Assessing the behavioral and operational outcomes of selected community-based interventions and determine their relative effectiveness through strategic evaluation and operations research;

 - Documenting and disseminating research results, tools developed, and lessons learned to facilitate expansion of widespread expansion of community engagement activities found to be effective

 Community-based interventions designed to complement facility-based services hold tremendous promise for improving PMTCT program outcomes by addressing entrance, adherence, and retention to the range of PMTCT services along the cascade.
 The three main interventions for implementation and evaluation in this proposal, which address communities on three different levels, include: